-Another area that faculty should consider when teaching online is equity and diversity.
+Another area that faculty should consider when teaching online is the area of equity and diversity.
 Equity and closing the equity gap are prominent and vital topics in higher education, including online education.
 In previous years, campus and statewide discussions have centered around equality, but while equality is focused on ensuring fair treatment and resources for everyone, equity is concerned with ensuring that students have the opportunity to reach the same outcomes across disparate populations.
-As such, the discussions that previously were about equality have moved into the challenge of providing equity across the diversity that exists in campuses, modalities, and courses.
+As such, the discussions which previously were about equality have moved into the challenge of providing equity across the diversity that exists in campuses, modalities, and courses.

-Addressing the equity gap is crucial for the students, colleges, and society, and this issue has long been a concern of the California community colleges and of the ASCCC.
-In 2011, the Student Success Task Force convened by the Board of Governors examined problems in equity, retention, and success, among others matters, and provided recommendations to colleges through the task force's report published in 2012.13 In an attempt to provide fiscal support for the closing of the equity gap, the California Legislature passed SB 1456, the Seymour-Campbell Student Success Act of 2012 (Lowenthal, 2012), designed to support the success of all students within the California community colleges.
-Other documents from the Chancellor's Office, including the report from the Task Force on Workforce, Job Creation, and a Strong Economy in 2015 and reports from the Equal Employment Opportunity and Diversity Advisory Committee, also point to ways to improve student success, although online education is not as clearly delineated in those reports.14
+Addressing the equity gap is crucial for the students, colleges, and society, and has long been a concern of the California community colleges and of the ASCCC.
+In 2011, the Student Success Taskforce (SSTF) convened by Chancellor Brice Harris, examined problems in equity, retention, and success, among others, and provided recommendations to the colleges through the Board of Governors' report published in 2012.
+In an attempt to provide fiscal support for the closing of the equity gap, the California Legislature passed SB 1456, the Seymour-Campbell Student Success Act of 2012 (Lowenthal, 2012), designed to support the success of all students within the California community colleges.
+Other reports from the Chancellor's Office, including the report from the Taskforce on Workforce, Job Creation, and a Strong Economy and reports from the Equal Employment Opportunity Workgroup, also point to ways to improve student success, although online education is not as clearly delineated in those